 Most Christians, at one point of their lives, experienced the feeling of being helpless and insignificant.
-Abraham was an old man who couldn’t have kids.
+God’s prophets also experienced such feelings.
+For example, Abraham was an old man who couldn’t have kids.
 Joseph was a slave prisoner.
 David was a shepherd boy.
 Amos was a fig picker.
 Peter was a fisherman.
 Even Jesus was a poor carpenter.

-“For ye see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty; And base things of the world, and things which are despised, hath God chosen, yea, and things which are not, to bring to nought things that are: That no flesh should glory in his presence.”
-(1 Corinthians 1:26-29).
+In spite of the human limitations the Lord uses His children to do great works.
+“For ye see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty; And base things of the world, and things which are despised, hath God chosen, yea, and things which are not, to bring to nought things that are: That no flesh should glory in his presence” (1 Corinthians 1:26-29).

 In the establishment of His church, God did not take counsel of the wisdom, wealth, or power of this world.
 He seeks to win all classes, but the so-called wisdom of this world leads men often to exalt themselves rather than to humble themselves before God.